Omkardivate/IET_pentagon/SRS_document.md

 System Reqruiement Spefication for Online Exam System of Cdac

 ### Team:
-Student, Centre Co-ordinator, System Admin, Cdac Authority, Technical Assistant, Faculty, Director of center
+Student, Centre Co-ordinator, System Admin, Cdac Authority, Faculty, Director of center

 ### Objective (Purpose):
 The online exam for students is intended to provide knowledge assesment of students.
 This will also evaluate the performance of a student in an unbiased manner and test their competitiveness.
 This will be done through a single gateway using internet.